moussetc/mattermost-plugin-giphy/README.md

 This Mattermost plugin adds slash commands to get GIFs from either GIPHY or Gfycat:
 - `/gif <keywords>` will post one GIF matching the keywords
 - `/gifs <keywords>` will post a private preview of a GIF matching the keywords, and allows you to shuffle it a number of times before making it public.
+**This command will not work on mobile app until this [Mattermost issue](https://github.com/mattermost/mattermost-mobile/issues/2807) is resolved.**

 *No webhooks or additional installation required.*

 ## COMPATIBILITY
-- for Mattermost 5.10 or higher: use v1.x.x release (needs to be abe to put button on ephemeral posts)
+- for Mattermost 5.10 or higher: use v1.x.x release (possibility to put buttons on ephemeral posts)
 - for Mattermost 5.2 to 5.9: use v0.2.0 release
 - for Mattermost 4.6 to 5.1: use v0.1.x release
 - for Mattermost below: unsupported versions (plugins can't create slash commands)

 ## Installation and configuration
-1. Go to the [Releases page](https://github.com/moussetc/mattermost-plugin-giphy/releases) and download the package for your OS and architecture.
+1. Go to the [Releases page](https://github.com/moussetc/mattermost-plugin-giphy/releases) and download the `.tar.gz` package.
+Supported platforms are: Linux x64, Windows x64, Darwin x64, FreeBSD x64.
 2. Use the Mattermost `System Console > Plugins Management > Management` page to upload the `.tar.gz` package
-3. Go to the `System Console > Plugins > Giphy` configuration page that appeared, and choose if you want to use GIPHY (API key required, see below) or Gfycat.
+3. Go to the `System Console > Plugins > GIF commands` configuration page that appeared, and choose if you want to use GIPHY (API key required, see below) or Gfycat.
 4. If you've chosen GIPHY, configure the Giphy API key.
-The default key is the [public beta key](https://developers.giphy.com/docs/) WHICH IS SUBJECT TO RATE LIMIT CONSTRAINTS AND MIGHT NOT WORK AT ANY GIVEN TIME and **must be changed**.
+The default key is the [public beta key](https://developers.giphy.com/docs/) which is subject to rate limit constraints and thus might not work at any given time: **it must be changed**.
 4. You can also configure the following settings :
     - display size (for both GIPHY and Gfycat, see [Giphy rendition guide](https://developers.giphy.com/docs/#rendition-guide))
     - rating (GIPHY only)